-Multiple injuries after ‘large explosion’ at petrol station in Donegal
+Three dead after ‘large explosion’ at petrol station in Donegal

 “An Garda Síochána are asking any road users intending to travel to Creeslough to consider alternative routes.”

+Northern Ireland first minister Michelle O’Neil said her thoughts and prayers are with the people of Cresslough and County Donegal.

+“The whole country has the community of Cresslough and Co.Donegal in our thoughts this evening.
+We hope and pray that all those trapped or missing are rescued, brought to safety by the emergency services & reunited with loved ones,” she wrote in a tweet.

-Local councillor Donal Mandy Kelly told the PA news agency the news was “devastating.”
+Local councillor Donal Mandy Kelly told the PA news agency the news was “devastating”.
+He said: “My thoughts and prayers are with everyone involved.”

 Fianna Fail councillor Anthony Molloy told the PA news agency it is "beyond words" as he knows the family who own the service station.
 “My thoughts and prayers are with everyone involved,” Mr Molloy said.